 Tax Governance Policy

-It is the fundamental policy of Toyota Tsusho and the Toyota Tsusho Group, under the responsibility of the CFO(Member of the Board Hideyuki Iwamoto), to comply with the tax laws and tax regulations of each country and to appropriately satisfy its global tax obligations.
+The basic policy of Toyota Tsusho and the Toyota Tsusho Group is to comply with the tax laws and regulations of individual countries, under the responsibility of the CFO and following the COCE, and to appropriately satisfy global tax obligations.

-Emphasis is placed on conducting business activities appropriately and rationally, and we have decided to implement business development and global system construction in line with business objectives, and we do not use tax havens to avoid arbitrary taxation.
-In accordance with the spirit of the law, we comply with the laws and taxation conventions of each country and international taxation rules, and appropriately file and pay tax with respect for that spirit.
+We attach great importance to conducting all our business activities properly and rationally.
+We will expand our business and build a global structure in line with our business objectives, and we will not intentionally avoid taxes using tax havens.
+We strive to comply with the laws, regulations, and tax conventions of individual countries, as well as with international taxation rules, appropriately reporting income and paying taxes.
 We build fair relationships with tax authorities in the regions in which we do business by appropriately disclosing information and engaging in constructive dialogue.

 Under our basic policy, we strive to eliminate double taxation and appropriately utilize tax incentives to achieve appropriate tax costs.